The Perfect Recipe To A Successful Lead Nurturing Campaign

 A lead nurturing campaign is a series of (ideally) automated emails that move a lead from the top of the funnel to the bottom.
-Automated emails are the ideal because depending on the volume of email sign-ups you receive, sending an email to each prospect can be timely.
+Automated emails are ideal because depending on the volume of email sign-ups you receive, emailing each prospect can be timely.
 Hubspot has a free, automated lead gen tool we like to use for our clients.
-The campaign consists of 3-5 emails over a set period of time.
+The campaign consists of 3-5 emails over a set period.

 Creating A Lead Nurturing Campaign